-This course represents an in-depth study of mechanics, including the mathematical tools of calculus, with an emphasis on elements of mechanical engineering.
+This course represents an in-depth study of mechanics, including the mathematical tools of calculus and elements of mechanical engineering.
 Unlike the treatment in first-year physics, where objects are usually approximated as point masses or having infinite stiffness, here we may consider an object's center of mass, rotational inertia, modulus of elasticity, or other properties.
 Students solve problems of substantially greater complexity than those encountered in earlier classes.
 We also aim for students to develop a robust set of scientific practices: methods for asking questions, designing and carrying out experiments, interpreting the results, and communicating their results to others.
 Students explore physics experimentally whenever practical.
 When a phenomenon is not tractable to classroom demonstration, digital simulations are employed.
-Students explore new content primarily through teacher-created screencasts and readings, with some Socratic lecture and classroom discussion.
 Students spend most of their classroom time learning to solve problems, design and perform experiments, and analyze demonstrations of (sometimes unexpected) results.

 - kinematics

 - dynamics

 - center of mass, impulse, and momentum

 - conservation and transformations of energy

 - gravity

 - rotation and rolling

-oscillations and waves
+- oscillations and waves

 Rather than assign a single textbook, we will be excerpting from a variety of sources as well as producing readings for our students.
-Class web sites also direct students to some of the many (free) resources available on the internet.

-The class meets three times a week, always in a laboratory.
 We seek to have students explore core concepts experimentally/experientially and quantitatively whenever practical.
 This may take the form of labs, demonstrations, and/or numerical simulations.
+We also emphasize deriving mathematical models to bolster our students' conceptual understanding of physics.

-- their Nueva laptop (used for data collection in lab and for simulations)

-- a three-ring binder with paper for notes and tabs to help organize, or a bound notebook with a dedicated science section
+- their Nueva laptop (used for data collection in lab and for simulations) - a three-ring binder with paper for notes and tabs to help organize, or a bound notebook with a dedicated science section - their curiosity and enthusiasm

-- a dedicated lab notebook

-- a pen or pencil

-- · their curiosity and enthusiasm

-We ask students to spend an average of 20-30 minutes on homework per class meeting.
-Their assignments might consist of analyzing data collected during a lab session, watching an explanatory video, tackling numerical or descriptive problems, or writing up a Lab Report.
+We ask students to spend an average of 90 minutes per week on homework.
+Their assignments may consist of analyzing data collected during a lab session, watching an explanatory video, tackling numerical or descriptive problems, or writing up a lab report.
+We often will encourage collaboration on assignments.
 Students sometimes find quantitative problems in the physical sciences to be challenging.
-It is our hope and intent that, when confronted with a challenge, students will feel motivated to review the materials provided to them closely, meet with us outside of class, and discuss problem-solving approaches (but not specific answers) with their peers.
-If a student appears to be going down a path of feeling lesser-than, or refers to himself/herself as "not good at science," please let us know!
+It is our hope and intent that, when confronted with a challenge, students will attempt the problem on their own, and then meet with us outside of class or discuss problem-solving approaches with their peers.
+If a student appears to be going down a path of feeling lesser-than, or refers to themselves as "not good at science," please let us know!